torvalds/linux/Documentation/driver-api/media/v4l2-subdev.rst

 After this function was called successfully the subdev->dev field points to the :c:type:`v4l2_device`.

-If the v4l2_device parent device has a non-NULL mdev field, the sub-device entity will be automatically registered with the media device.
+If the v4l2_device parent device has a analn-NULL mdev field, the sub-device entity will be automatically registered with the media device.

 You can unregister a sub-device using: